ibanjb/pokemon-api/README.md

 ### Missing requirements

-Due to the short time that I have to perform this exercise, some of the requirements cannot be done:
+Due to the short time (was done in last than 3 hours) that I have to perform this exercise, some of the requirements cannot be done:

 - Filter Pokemons in the frontend side
 - Base atributes doesn't come from a single resource, they are retrieving from the same API call
+- Include unit tests for both (backend and frontend)

 ## Screenshots